lrbrwnn1/HIVE/README.md

 A search for reelin in this mode might return researchers and grants related to researching synaptic plasticity, even if their research does not explicitly mention reelin.

 ## Release History
+* 0.1.2
+    * Added separate tabs for researchers and grants to results page
+    * Added publications tab in profiles - lists all available publications from that researcher
+    * Author search results changed to table design - more compact and readable.
+    * Navbar at top is now universal
+    * Added graphs to profile pages:
+    	*MeSH Heading graph
+	*Top Co-Authors
+    *Minor UI changes

 * 0.1.1
     * Added publication scraper
     * Basic grant scraper functionality complete